-The good news? **We’re releasing what we’ve built so far in a limited beta** 🎉 If you’re using GraphQL for your APIs, we’d love for you to join the beta and share your feedback!
+The good news? **We’ve released what we’ve built so far** 🎉 If you’re using GraphQL for your APIs, we’d love for you to share your feedback!

-Here’s Marc, ReadMe’s Head of Product, walking you through what's available in the GraphQL beta:
+Here’s Marc, ReadMe’s Head of Product, walking you through what's available in GraphQL:

-If you’re interested in joining the beta and setting up a GraphQL API Reference, just reach out to our support team via email ([[email protected]](🔗)) or contact us in-app by sending us an Intercom message.
-Once we’ve enabled the beta in your ReadMe project, a new "GraphQL" settings page will appear in your dashboard.
+If you’re interested in using ReadMe to set up a GraphQL API Reference, just reach out to our support team via email ([[email protected]](🔗)) or contact us in-app by sending us an Intercom message.
+Once we’ve enabled the feature in your ReadMe project, a new "GraphQL" settings page will appear in your dashboard.